Where To Find Creative Inspiration: Unlocking Your Imagination

 - Ignite collaborative innovation

-Strike a conversation with a stranger, have a deep talk with a friend, or get involved in community events.
+Strike up a conversation with a stranger, have a deep talk with a friend, or get involved in community events.
 You always need to find out where it may take you!

 Mentors and Role Models: Giants’ Shoulders